Make sure this part fits

 Q:

-How can you disconnect the CMP sensor for the 2003 Chevrolet Express?
+What are the initial steps for disconnecting the CMP (Camshaft Position) sensor for the 2013 Chevrolet Express?
 Posted by Customer

 A: